openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-secureElement.md

 @State nfcSEService: secureElement.SEService = null;

 try {
-    // 有效this.nfcSEService,获取方式参考newSEService
+    // refer to newSEService for this.nfcSEService
     this.nfcSEService.shutdown();
-    this.result = "shutdown成功";
+    this.result = "shutdown successfully";
 } catch (e) {
-    this.result = "shutdown异常：" + e.message;
+    this.result = "shutdown exception:" + e.message;
 }
 ```